dfrancati/dfrancati.github.io/_pages/csap.md

 A group has been created in order to allow communication, sharing of information, etc.

-The name of the Google Classroom is **CSAP** ([link](TODO))
+The name of the Google Classroom is [**Computer Systems and Programming**](https://classroom.google.com/c/MjM0ODAxNDE1NTRa?cjc=bamtbmxb)

-Students are invited to join it, in order to receive last minute communications and to get access to the folder where code and slides will be posted.
+Students are invited to join in order to receive last-minute communications and access the folder where code and slides will be posted.
+The material can be accessed only with the student institutional email **lastname.studentID@studenti.uniroma1.it**.

 ---